dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 - AssetModifiedMessage needs to be raised whenever an asset is changed.
 It's currently only happening for single image requests - PUT, POST or PATCH `/customers/{c}/spaces/{s}/images/{i}` as well as `/reingest` too.
   - Needs to happen for bulk operations (batch PATCH + queue).
   - There's already logic to handle batch sending of notifications, just need to get list of messages to send.
-- It's possible to send `AssetModified` messages that aren't required to be ingested (such as metadata changes).
+- It's possible to send `AssetModified` messages that aren't required to be ingested (such as metadata changes) and this is primarily controlled by `processAssetResult.RequiresEngineNotification`.
 In order to reduce churn, an attribute should be added to the request that indicates the asset will be ingested by engine
   - This attribute should be called something like `EngineNotified`
-- asset requires the `DeliveryChannelPolicyId` to work out differences in policies (this should be there already)
+- Asset requires the `DeliveryChannelPolicyId` to work out differences in policies (this should be there already)
-- asset requires `roles` as changes to roles can mean the `info.json` needs to be removed
+- Asset requires `roles` as changes to roles can mean the `info.json` needs to be removed
-- API should not be responsible for deciding how cleanup is conducted
+- API should not be responsible for deciding when cleanup is conducted

 ## AWS

 As part of the changes, there will need to be some changes to the AWS estate to support the changes to asset modified.
 Primarily, this will be updating the current SNS topic and adding an SQS listener to listen for asset modified notifications.
-Additionally, the queue needs to be set to only listen for assets that have a `EngineNotified` attribute.
+The queue should forward all requests to the listener as there's a possibility

 ### Specifics